-The first of a series of courses to teach the student to speak, understand, read and write Spanish.
+The first in a series of courses designed to train the student to speak, understand, read and write Spanish.
+Oral practice is emphasized.

-Spanish 101X.
+Spanish 101x.
 Elementary Spanish.
 5 hours.
-Winter.
+Fall.

-An accelerated course for students with previous training, but who are not sufficiently prepared to enter Spanish 102.
-Material covered is equivalent to that of 101 and 102.
-Preparation to enter 103.
+An accelerated review course for students with previous training who are not sufficiently prepared to enter 103.
+Preparation for 103.